 Body weight doesn’t matter, body fat does.
 Here’s an analogy.
 Think back to your middle school earth science class.
 Remember when you had to weigh different rocks, and it was shocking to find a small rock that was much heavier than it looked?
 What was your teacher’s explanation?
 If you don’t recall, here it is: the rock had a tightly-compacted cell structure.
 In other words, it was dense.
 Density impacts weight.
 The more dense something is, the more it weighs.
 The same is true with muscle versus fat.
 Muscle is dense and compact.
 Fat is less dense, but occupies more space.

-Body fat percentage is a measure of your body fat ONLY!
-Subtract that from your weight and you’ll have your body fat to lean body mass ratio.
+BONUS: Once you find out your body fat percentage, subtract it from your total body weight.
+From there, you’ll have your body fat to lean body mass ratio.
 That information can help you determine more accurate caloric needs than calculations based on ever-fluctuating body weight.
 The following link has an excellent calorie calculator to get you started: http://www.burnthefatinnercircle.com/members/Katch-McArdle-Calorie-Calculator-For-Men-And-Women.cfm

 Article initially published on December 9, 2016 - Updated and republished on May 24, 2018

 MEET SYLVIA PETRO — THE BROKE, FIT SINGLE MOM: As an athlete of over 15 years, and a broke single mom for most of that time, I created this site to aid not only broke single parents to a life of fitness, but anyone who believes the road to fitness requires a lot of cash or time.
 In reality, the road to fitness is paved with knowledge and firm principles; informing readers about mastering both of those building blocks is my goal.